EY Case Interview: Choose Consulting, S&T or EY-Parthenon

 4. Recommendation: "Given your analysis, what would you recommend the client do?"

-The most common mistake in interviewer-led cases is passivity: answering each question in isolation without connecting the pieces.
-Strong candidates reference earlier answers when responding to new prompts: "This connects to the staffing data we looked at earlier, which showed..."
-That running thread signals that you are building a single argument, not reacting to disconnected prompts.
+One risk in a more guided case is passivity: answering each question in isolation without connecting the pieces.
+Reference earlier evidence when it matters: "This connects to the staffing data we looked at earlier, which showed..."
+That creates a single argument rather than a set of disconnected responses.

 • Should our client acquire this target?
 At what price?